 We only had the strength for one hike this trip, but my sister and I are determined to conquer the Alta Via together at some point in the future.
 This is not going to be the last we would see of the Dolomites.

-As we headed to the airport, we were already discussing plans of when to return.
+As we headed to the airport, we were already discussing plans of when to travel back to Italy.
 Italy is a country full of undiscovered secrets.

 Those are the ones that are not found by rushing between tourist destinations, but rather letting the country seep into you: the language, the people, the culture.
 I will be back, but until then: Ciao, Italia.